Deep-MI/FastSurfer/FastSurferCNN/README.md

 * --plane: Which anatomical plane to use for slicing (axial, coronal or sagittal)
 * --height: Slice height (256 for conformed volumes)
 * --width: Slice width (256 for conformed volumes)
-* --thickness: Number of pre- and suceeding slices (we use 3 --> total of 7 slices is fed to the network)
+* --thickness: Number of pre- and succeeding slices (we use 3 --> total of 7 slices is fed to the network; default: 3)
 * --combi: Suffixes of labels names to combine.
 Default: Left- and Right-
 * --sag_mask: Suffixes of labels names to mask for final sagittal labels.
 Default: Left- and ctx-rh
 * --max_w: Overall max weight for any voxel in weight mask.
 Default: 5